Start your new home journey

 Additionally, mortgages are not available for park homes, so thorough financial planning is essential.
 Consider the investment potential, understand applicable property taxes, and explore alternative financing options.
 Evaluating your debt-to-income ratio will help ensure this decision aligns with your overall financial goals.

 It’s also crucial to account for annual site fees and council tax when considering a park home.
-Proper budgeting and financial planning will help you determine a realistic price range for purchasing a retirement property for your parent.
+Proper budgeting and financial planning will help you determine a realistic price range for purchasing a retirement property for your parents.

-However, if purchasing a retirement property for your parent isn’t feasible at the moment, Tingdene Parks provides helpful alternatives like their Part Exchange Scheme and Assisted Sale service.
+However, if purchasing a retirement property for your parents isn’t feasible at the moment, Tingdene Parks provides helpful alternatives like their Part Exchange Scheme and Assisted Sale service.
 These options mean you may not need to buy the property, instead utilising your parent’s current property.
 Downsizing to a park home through these schemes can free up equity from your parent’s current property, leaving them with additional funds to enjoy their retirement comfortably.

 Benefits of the Part Exchange Scheme:

-• There are no property chains involved and no mortgage offers to wait for.
+- There are no property chains involved and no mortgage offers to wait for.

-• No vacation deadlines – you can stay in your current property until your new home is ready.
+- No vacation deadlines – you can stay in your current property until your new home is ready.

-• Obligation free – an offer to purchase your property is entirely obligation-free and at no cost.
+- Obligation free – an offer to purchase your property is entirely obligation-free and at no cost.

 Advantages of Assisted Sale:

-• Place a deposit to secure your plot and complete the Move+ application form with our experienced representative.
+- Place a deposit to secure your plot and complete the Move+ application form with our experienced representative.

-• Move+ will manage and qualify all offers and negotiations on your behalf enabling you to have confidence in the proceedable chain to complete your reservation.
+- Move+ will manage and qualify all offers and negotiations on your behalf enabling you to have confidence in the proceedable chain to complete your reservation.

-• Your dedicated Sales Progressor will drive the entire sales process until you’re ready to move into your new park property.
+- Your dedicated Sales Progressor will drive the entire sales process until you’re ready to move into your new park property.

 Consider Tingdene Residential Parks

 Choosing the right retirement property doesn’t have to be complicated.
 With thoughtful planning and consideration, finding a home that meets your parents’ needs can be a seamless process.
 At Tingdene Parks, our aim is to ease the journey into retirement living for your parents and help them enjoy it to the fullest.

-Whether considering downsizing, relocating or easier maintenance, our residential park homes offer modern living in a welcoming, close-knit community, providing the comfort and safety you want for your loved ones.
-For further information or to discuss your parent’s retirement living further click here.
+Whether considering downsizing, relocating, or easier maintenance, our residential park homes offer modern living in a welcoming, close-knit society, providing the comfort and safety you want for your loved ones.
+For professional advice, further information, or to discuss your parents’ retirement living further, click here.